Does every developmental milestone cause a sleep regression?

 For babies who are sleeping well through the night, you may not have to go in during the night to help them, but occasionally you might.
 How long will you need to do it?
 Only until baby has mastered the skill and can return himself to a comfortable position on his own.
 It takes about a week on average, but some babies get there in a few days, and some need up to two weeks.

-If you find that a developmental milestone is particularly troublesome and you want to stay with your baby until she falls asleep that’s perfectly fine.
+If you find that a developmental milestone is particularly challenging, and you want to stay with your baby until she falls asleep that’s perfectly fine.
 Just don’t do anything that could create a new sleep prop, and certainly don’t bring in an old sleep prop, such as rocking to sleep, when you do stay with your baby.
 Over the course of a week or two, move yourself gradually away from her so she’s comfortable and used to sleeping on her own again.

 As your infant grows into toddlerhood, he’ll start spending more of his day awake.
 While infants need somewhere between 16 and 20 hours of sleep per day, toddlers, on average, need about 10 or 11 hours at night, and one nice afternoon nap lasting anywhere from 1 to 3 hours.
 These are ballpark estimates, of course, and are in no way intended to suggest that there’s anything abnormal about your child if he falls outside these figures.